Robert R. O'Donnell: World War II service

-O’Donnell volunteered for service in the U.S. Army in December of 1942.
+O’Donnell volunteered for service in the U.S. Army in December 1942.
 Because he had lost his left eye in a bow and arrow accident as a child, the government would not let him deploy overseas and made him a military police officer stationed stateside.
 His duties included the supervision of German prisoners of war confined in Texas.
 His grade upon separation was E-4.